AdobeDocs/campaign.en/help/v8/config/transactional-msg-settings.md

 All schema extensions made on the schemas used by **Message Center technical workflows** on either control or execution instances need to be duplicated on the other instances used by Adobe Campaign transactional messaging module.

-[!DNL :arrow_upper_right:] Learn more about Message center technical workflows in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/configure-transactional-messaging/additional-configurations.html#technical-workflows)
+↗️ Learn more about Message center technical workflows in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/configure-transactional-messaging/additional-configurations.html#technical-workflows)

 ## Send transactional push notifications

 When combined with Mobile app channel module, transactional messaging enables you to push transactional messages through notifications on mobile devices.

-[!DNL :arrow_upper_right:] The Mobile app channel is detailed in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-push-notifications/about-mobile-app-channel.html?lang=en#sending-messages).
+↗️ The Mobile app channel is detailed in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-push-notifications/about-mobile-app-channel.html?lang=en#sending-messages).

 To send transactional push notifications, you need to perform the following configurations: